Foreign travel advice

 There is no British Embassy in Honduras.
-If you need emergency consular assistance, you should contact the British Honorary Consuls in Tegucigalpa, San Pedro Sula or Roatan, or the British Embassy in Guatemala City.
-See Consular assistance.
+If you need emergency consular assistance, you should contact the British Honorary Consul in Tegucigalpa or Roatan, or the British Embassy in Guatemala City.
+See Safety and security

 Take out comprehensive travel and medical insurance before you travel.